DataDog/integrations-core/cloud_foundry_api/README.md

 ### Configuration

-1. Edit the `cloud_foundry_api.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your cloud_foundry_api performance data.
+1. Edit the `cloud_foundry_api.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Cloud Foundry API data.
 See the [sample cloud_foundry_api.d/conf.yaml][3] for all available configuration options.

 2. [Restart the Agent][4].